Tracfone Review: Prepaid Wireless at its Dirt Cheapest

 Because I’ve been able to cut my minutes so low, I’ve now banked over 1,200 minutes (Net10 allows you to rollover your unused minutes).
 As a result, I’ve done a lot of research into Tracfone to cut my phone bills even lower, and wanted to give it a review so that you all may benefit if the plan fits your lifestyle.

 Here’s the funny thing.
-Net10 is a Tracfone brand.
-They literally run off of the same network and share the same towers with 30 major carriers in the U.S., and can be CDMA or GSM, based on the phone model that you purchase.
+Net10 is a sister brand to Tracfone.
+Both are owned by America Movil, a massive company with 250 million subscribers worldwide.
+They literally run off of the same network and share the same towers in the U.S., and can be CDMA or GSM, based on the phone model that you purchase.
 Both are MVNO’s (mobile virtual network operators), meaning they don’t own, but instead rent bandwidth from Sprint, Verizon, AT&T, and T-Mobile.
 Other than pricing models and phone selection, the two companies are the same.

 It’s basically the same as the differences between a Ford and a Mercury vehicle.
 Inside is the same.
 Outside (the phone) and prices are different.

-Tracfone is actually the largest prepaid cell phone service provider in the U.S., with 23.2 million subscribers.
+Tracfone is actually the largest prepaid cell phone service provider in the U.S., with roughly 26 million subscribers.
 Here’s a look at how they grade out in key wireless provider characteristics.

 In a year and a half I haven’t had one dropped call with the Tracfone network.
 The coverage was way better than Verizon ever was.
 The acoustic clarity is a step up as well.